Update: This offer for the IHG® Rewards Club Premier Credit Card has expired. Learn more about the current offers here.

 As I’ll explain below, this annual fee is so well worth it even if you don’t spend money on the card, since you get an anniversary free night certificate.

 The IHG Premier Card offers some bonus categories, though in general, this isn’t a card that I would put much spending on, given the relatively low value of IHG Rewards Club points.

-The IHG Premier Card offers 10x points for spending at IHG properties.
+You can earn a very impressive 25x points at IHG properties.
 That’s a very good return and is a good option for your IHG spending.
 Here’s how it breaks down: